MooersLab/writingContract/README.md

 These contracts helped me finish more writing projects and practice the habits listed in the contract during writing sessions.
 I continue to practice these habits during my writing sessions.

-I decided to share the contract on GitHub to benefit others and to archive it.
+I decided to share the contract on GitHub to benefit others.

 ## WRITER CONTRACT Number 24